B1-Initiative-Foundation/ubuntu/content/People/James Forten.md

 - [[Abolitionist Movement]]

 ## Brief Biography
 [[Categories/People/James Forten]], born on September 2, 1766, in [[Philadelphia, Pennsylvania]], was an American abolitionist, businessman, and sailmaker.
 He was born free to Thomas and [[Sarah Forten]] and attended Anthony Benezet's Quaker School for African American children.
 Forten began working as a sailmaker at the age of 14 after his father's death.
 He eventually became a foreman and later bought the sail loft when his boss retired.
 Forten's sailmaking business became highly profitable, employing both black and white workers.
-He was a founding member of the [[Free African Society]], established in 1787 under the leadership of [[Richard Allen]] and [[Absalom Jones]].
+He was a founding member of the [[Free African Society]], established in 1787 under the leadership of [[Richard Allen 1]] and [[Absalom Jones]].
 Forten was also involved in the [[Philadelphia]] [[Female Anti-Slavery Society]], which was the first integrated women's abolitionist organization.
 He passed away on March 4, 1842[1][2][3][4][5].

 Citations:
 [1] https://www.blackpast.org/african-american-history/forten-james-1766-1842/